 If you have either of these, you may qualify for partial student loan forgiveness.
 You also need to have served at least one full year in an area of hostile fire or imminent danger.

-Due to the limited number of student loan types that are eligible, it can be difficult to qualify for NDSLD.
-But if you think you meet the requirements, you can apply by sending a copy of your DD 214 discharge form.
+Due to the limited number of student loan types that are eligible, denials are common with NDSLD.
+But if you think you meet the requirements, you can apply by sending a copy of your DD 214 discharge form to your servicer.

 Veterans Total and Permanent Disability Discharge

 If you were permanently disabled while serving in the military, you could have all of your student loans forgiven through the Department of Education’s total and permanent disability (TPD) discharge program.

 To qualify, you’ll need to provide documentation from the U.S. Department of Veterans Affairs (VA).
 The letter from the VA will need to state that you either have a service-connected disability that is 100% disabling or that you’re totally disabled based on an individual unemployability rating.